Are you an adviser? Go to Unbiased Pro

 If the scheme you’re transferring out of does not receive the correct paperwork then a charge of 25% on transfer is required and you’ll have to apply for a refund via your scheme at a later date.

-If you’re under 75 and transfer out of UK registered pensions into a QROPS, the value of the transfer will be measured against the lifetime allowance and, if it’s in excess of your allowance, this could result in a tax charge of 25% on the excess.
+If you’re under 75 and transfer out of UK registered pensions into a QROPS, the value of the transfer will be measured against the OTA.
+If it’s in excess of your allowance, this could result in a tax charge of 25% on the excess.

 What are the benefits of transferring my pension to Australia?

-You’ll also have a better idea of how much money you’ll get without fluctuating currency conversion values.
+A key benefit is having your retirement savings housed in your country of residence makes them easier to manage.
+You’ll also have a better idea of how much money you’ll get without fluctuating currency conversion rates.

 Receiving income in two different countries and keeping track of any tax and regulation changes can be tricky.